natepuppy/Weather-and-Stack-Overflow-API/README.md

 [hints](https://github.com/BYU-CS260-Winter-2018/lab2/wiki/Weather-API)
 for helpful information.

+Once this is done, add some additional information from the returned weather info.

+**Optional**: Add data from the forecast, which requires another API call.

 ## Stack Overflow

 In `index.html`, build a form that includes a text input and a submit